Olive Oil and Cannabis-Infused CBD for Skin and Hair Care | DIY Cosmetics

 Olive Oil

 Olive oil is a classic favourite in the world of infusions, especially for cannabis and CBD oil.
 It’s rich in heart-healthy fats and antioxidants, making it as good for your skin as it is for your insides.
 Its smooth, mild flavour lets the herbal notes of cannabis shine through.
 Olive oil’s natural emollient properties help lock in moisture if you’re using it for topical blends.
-It has a stable fat profile that effectively extracts and retains cannabinoids, resulting in a strong and long-lasting infusion.
+It has a heat-stable fat profile that effectively extracts and retains cannabinoids, resulting in a strong and long-lasting infusion.

 Beeswax